 GO THE EXTRA MILE

-Many students also choose to participate in other opportunities outside the classroom:
+Choose to participate in other opportunities outside the classroom:

 Take your biochemistry studies into a new context through short-term and semester-long programs around the globe.

-It’s common for biochemistry students to add a minor in environmental studies or a second major (or minor) in biology, chemistry, math or physics.
+It’s common for biochemistry students to add a minor in environmental studies or a second major (or minor) in biology, math or physics.
 Others may take advantage of the wide range of programs offered through Gordon’s liberal arts curriculum and pursue additional studies in a non-science field, such as business or pre-law.